-When you eat concentrated sources of rapidly-digestible carbohydrates such as sugar, flour, fruit juice, and processed cereal products, your blood sugar (glucose) can rise sharply, triggering an equally strong rise in the hormone insulin in an effort to bring blood glucose back down to normal.1
+When you eat concentrated sources of rapidly-digestible carbohydrates such as sugar, flour, fruit juice, and processed cereal products, your blood sugar (glucose) can rise sharply.
+This triggers an equally strong rise in the hormone insulin in an effort to bring blood glucose back down to normal.1

-These dramatic fluctuations in glucose occur inside the brain as well, because brain glucose seems to typically rise and fall in proportion to blood glucose.2
+These glucose fluctuations occur inside the brain as well, because brain glucose typically rises and falls in proportion to blood glucose.2

-These steep increases and drops in glucose and insulin levels could potentially negatively affect your brain and body chemistry in three critical ways.
+These steep glucose and insulin level changes can negatively affect your brain and body chemistry in three critical ways.

 Refined carbohydrates can destabilize hormones and mood

 The problem with unstable insulin levels is that insulin isn’t simply a blood sugar regulator; it also acts as a signaling hormone that affects numerous other hormones throughout the body.
-Every time insulin rises and falls, these hormones may follow suit, which can place you on a hormonal rollercoaster.3
+Every time insulin rises and falls, these hormones may follow suit.3

 Let’s say you start off your morning with a food rich in refined carbohydrates — like orange juice, a bagel, or a bowl of corn flakes.
-Within a half hour, your blood sugar escalates, and your pancreas immediately releases insulin into your bloodstream to pull the extra sugar (glucose) out of your blood and squirrel it away into your cells.
+Within half an hour, your blood sugar (glucose) rises, and your pancreas immediately releases insulin into your bloodstream to pull the extra sugar out of your blood and squirrel it away into your cells.
 About an hour or so later, as your blood sugar is dropping, you may feel tired, unfocused, and hungry.4

-The body perceives rapidly falling glucose as a potential emergency, so it releases a mixture of hormones to keep glucose from falling below normal.
-This mixture includes the stress hormones cortisol and adrenaline — our “fight-or-flight” hormone.5
+The body perceives a rapid decrease in glucose as a potential emergency, so it releases a mixture of hormones to keep glucose from falling below normal.
+This mixture includes the main stress hormone cortisol and the “fight-or-flight” hormone adrenaline.5

 Many people consume refined carbohydrates at every meal and as snacks, which can place their hormones on a seesaw all day long and even well into the night.
-Age, metabolism, gender, genetics, and activity level can influence what your personal hormonal rollercoaster feels like.6 Fluctuating energy levels, difficulty concentrating, mood swings, binge eating, irritability, anxiety attacks, and insomnia are all possibilities, depending on the individual.7
+The resulting symptoms may include fluctuating energy levels, difficulty concentrating, mood swings, binge eating, irritability, anxiety attacks, and insomnia, depending on the individual.6